MPES project management in the healthcare environment

 - Microorganisms and food HACCP method

-- Practical work: Enumeration and analysis of a microbial mixture in complex matrices (milk, water)
+- Practical work: Counting and analysis of a microbial mixture in complex matrices (milk, water)

-This U.E. introduces students to chemical and biological analysis techniques applicable to various environmental compartments.
-In particular, this field contributes to environmental monitoring and administrative and technical control of hygiene regulations, to taking health objectives into account in policies, and to controlling chronic or accidental disruptions to living environments.
+This course introduces students to chemical and biological analysis techniques applicable to different environmental compartments.
+This field of intervention contributes in particular to environmental monitoring and the administrative and technical control of hygiene rules, the consideration of health objectives in policies, and the control of chronic or accidental disturbances to living environments.

-The chemical, biological and microbiological analysis presented in this course has a specific objective: to assess the health and ecotoxicological risks of chemical substances.
-These lessons are complemented by practical work involving the handling and analysis of environmental samples.
+The chemical, biological, and microbiological analysis presented in this course has a specific objective: to assess the health and ecotoxicological risks of chemical substances.
+These lessons are supplemented by practical work involving the handling and analysis of environmental samples.

-Assessment methods: Written test (microbiology - chemistry) - Continuous assessment (microbiology - chemistry - biochemistry), and bonus points from the ecotoxicology prerequisite module.
+Assessment methods: Written exam (microbiology – chemistry) – Continuous assessment (microbiology – chemistry – biochemistry), and bonus points for the prerequisite ecotoxicology module.

-Number of ECTS = 5 - TU coordinator: Aurélie ESCANDE
+Number of ECTS credits = 5 – TU coordinator TU Aurélie ESCANDE

 - Develop writing and oral presentation skills

-- Exchanging ideas with professionals and getting to know the industrial environment
+- Interact with professionals and learn about the industrial environment

-- Production of a case study combining knowledge acquired in hygiene, safety and the environment.
+- Conducting a case study combining knowledge acquired in health, safety, and the environment.

-- Exchange with professionals on a practical case of polluted sites and soils
+- Discuss with professionals about a practical case involving polluted sites and soils

 - CV and cover letter workshop

-- Visits to industrial sites: waste management, wastewater management, ecotoxicology laboratory
+- Study of industrial sites through visits: waste management, wastewater management, ecotoxicology laboratory

-Students apply the knowledge acquired in the 4 TU to meet the requirements of ICPE regulations.
+Students put the knowledge acquired in the four TU into practice TU meet the requirements of ICPE regulations.

 Assessment methods:Continuous assessment